 Oxford University Press would like to thank all participants for the fantastic entries this year.
 We were very impressed with the standard of entries received, when we asked students to create a short film exploring the theme ‘legal ethics: thinking, acting, being’.

 The winning films below were those judged to be the most creative, instructive and original entries, which help educate law students and encourage them to positively connect with law.

-A big thank you to all the students who got involved, and the lecturers and law societies who gave their support throughout the competition.
+A big thank you to all the students who got involved, and to the lecturers and law societies who supported the competition in 2014.
 We hope that you all have lots of ideas in the pipeline for next years’ competition!

-University of Wollongong
+University of Technology, Sydney

 Now showing: Connecting with Law Film Library

 The Connecting with Law Film Library is home to all of the winning and commended entries from the history of the competition.